khaidarovs/slackbot/README.md

 *Note:* <br />
 Running the bot requires access to the .env file and Firebase DB, which contain sensitive information and cannot be posted on GitHub.
-Contact a SlackBot dev if you do not have these files<br />
+Contact a SlackBot dev if you do not have these files.<br />
 ## Functions tested
 These tests are unit tests for the *"Activity Warnings"* functionality of the Slack Bot.
 This includes the following functions:<br />